 Fiction

-Services, about the Jewish New Year during the Korean War, in The Short Story Project.
+Services, about the Jewish New Year on the front lines, in The Short Story Project.

 I Pity the Fool, about birthdays and bowling, in Bodega.